Dealing with meltdowns can be more challenging in front of others. From parties to restaurants, learn what to do during public tantrums.

 I can’t even tell you how many family parties we’ve been to when at least one of my kids cried.
 The reasons varied, from feeling scared about a big dog to not wanting their picture taken.

-When you aren’t able to calm your child right then and there, remove him from the situation.
+When you aren’t able to calm your child right then and there, remove her from the situation.
 Doing so has many benefits:

-- His current situation is overwhelming.
-A change in scenery can be all he needs to calm down.
+• Her current situation is overwhelming.
+A change in scenery can be all she needs to calm down.

-- Moving him elsewhere keeps him safe.
-If he’s breaking things or hitting others, removing him makes sure he doesn’t continue.
+• Moving her elsewhere keeps her safe.
+If she’s breaking things or hitting others, removing her makes sure she doesn’t continue.

-- He’s not out on public display.
-He may cry even more when he feels like he’s a show and everyone is hovering over him or meddling in his business.
+• She’s not out on public display.
+She may cry even more when she feels like she’s a show and everyone is hovering over her or meddling in her business.

-- Because you’re in public, you should also consider other people as well.
-Yes, your focus should be on your child, but be considerate of others who may not want to wait for him to calm down.
+• Because you’re in public, you should consider other people as well.
+Yes, your focus should be on your child, but be considerate of others who may not want to wait for her to calm down.

-Free download: Join my newsletter and get the Quick Guide to Handling Tantrums to help you figure out what to do when tantrums strike.
-Download it below—at no cost to you:
+Free resource: Join my newsletter and get the Quick Guide to Handling Tantrums to help you figure out what to do when toddler tantrums strike.
+Grab it below—at no cost to you:

 2. Focus on calming your child